18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Restaurants like Central, Maido, and Astrid y Gastón are just some of the names consistently elevating Peruvian cuisine to new heights.

-One of the best ways to taste world-renowned Peruvian food and culture is to take a food tour of the historic center.
+One of the best ways to taste world-renowned Peruvian food is to take food tours while exploring the capital city.

 Lima Gourmet Food Tour Evening Experience